Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: Conclusion

-We apply our method to investigate the influence of marriage prospects on college major choices.
-We highlight disparities in the marital status of college graduates and employ an econometric model that simultaneously considers the unobservable marriage prospect factor.
-Our estimation results reaffirm that, as established in prior research \citep{keane_wolphin_97, arcidiocono_04, stin_14}, expected earnings, initial academic performance, and gender are pivotal determinants of college major selection.
-However, our results also reveal that marriage prospects significantly shape college major choices, aligning with findings in the existing literature \citep{beffy_12, wiswall_zafar_15} that non-pecuniary factors hold considerable sway in these decisions.
-Furthermore, given the limited availability of data on certain aspects such as personality traits, life expectations, and educational preferences, our developed method offers researchers a valuable tool to explore other unobservable non-pecuniary factors, extending the possibilities for comprehensive analyses in this field.
+We apply the method to examine the role of marriage prospects in college major choice.
+Our analysis highlights substantial differences in marital outcomes among college graduates and incorporates an unobserved marriage prospect factor within the joint econometric framework.
+Consistent with prior research \citep{keane_wolphin_97, arcidiocono_04, stin_14}, we find that expected earnings, early academic performance, and gender play central roles in determining college major selection.
+Beyond these well-established determinants, our results indicate that marriage prospects significantly influence major choice decisions, supporting evidence in the literature \citep{beffy_12, wiswall_zafar_15, wiswall2021human} that non-pecuniary considerations play an important role in educational choices.
+Because many relevant factors—such as personality traits, life expectations, and educational preferences—are rarely observed in available datasets, the proposed method offers researchers a useful tool for investigating the role of unobservable non-pecuniary factors in similar contexts.

-The significant influence of marriage prospects on college major selection introduces alternative avenues for designing labor market incentives.
-From the policy perspective, it's crucial to recognize that students' choices in college majors directly shape skill distributions within the workforce.
-Any factors related to marriage and labor market conditions that impact individuals' lifestyles can significantly influence career decisions, particularly among women.
-Despite the increasing college participation and graduation rates among women, their labor market participation rates, in comparison to men, remain considerably lower.
-In light of these observations, policymakers and employers have the opportunity to create more family-friendly work environments.
-Such environments can serve as a magnet for women to pursue specific career paths, enhance the labor force participation of college-educated women, and help balance the distribution of skills within the labor market.
-By addressing these factors, it is possible to foster greater diversity and inclusion in the workforce, thereby contributing to a more equitable and dynamic labor market.
+The finding that marriage prospects affect college major choice also has implications for labor market policy.
+Students’ educational decisions directly shape the distribution of skills in the workforce, and factors related to marriage and family expectations can influence these decisions, particularly for women.
+Despite rising college enrollment and graduation rates among women, their labor market participation remains lower than that of men.
+Policies that support family-friendly work environments may therefore play an important role in shaping educational and career choices.
+By improving workplace flexibility and family support policies, employers and policymakers can encourage broader participation in certain career paths, increase the labor force participation of college-educated women, and contribute to a more balanced distribution of skills in the labor market.